There are many reasons for hiring a commercial broker.

 By definition, commission is “a fee paid to an agent or employee for transacting a piece of business or performing a service… a percentage of the money received from a total paid to the agent responsible for the business.”

-Commercial brokers make their profit by taking a commission on each transaction they facilitate.
-The commission amount paid is dependent on the agreement made by both parties involved in the transaction (buyer and seller in the case of a sale, or landlord/owner and tenant in the event of a lease).
+Commercial brokers make their profit by taking a commission on each transaction that they facilitate.
+The commission amount paid depends on the agreement made by both parties involved in the transaction.
+This includes:

-Antitrust laws make it illegal to set an industry standard as to what these percentages are.
+Antitrust laws make it illegal to set an industry standard for the percentages brokers receive.
 This, in turn, means that commission rates need to be negotiated between the client and their commercial real estate broker prior to partnering together.

 This opportunity to negotiate can be beneficial to both parties.
+And why?
 Consider various commercial property prices and the range of difficulty in property searches.

-Commission in commercial real estate works differently based on whether a property is being sold or leased.
+Commission in commercial real estate works differently based on if a property is being sold or leased.
 Let’s discuss the differences.

 The commission percentage is typically higher on lower-priced sale properties and lower on higher-priced properties.
 If two brokers are involved in the transaction, the commission percentage will be split equally between them.
 The commission is traditionally paid by the seller, although this can be negotiated as well.